davidrzs/DavesAlgorithmCollection/README.md

 All algorithms are implemented in Java and are NOT thread safe.

 ## On the state of these algorithms
 These algorithms were implemented with the goal to experiment with them and many of them were implemented from scratch from my memory (implementing what I could still remember from class).
 This repo is by no means complete / tested / safe to use.
+*Seriously: Using this code is really dangerous.*
 However, if you want to take a glimpse feel free to use my code as long as it complies with the MIT license.

 ## Implemented Algorithms: